Lyon-Ynov-Campus/YTrack/subjects/tetris/Readme.md

 ## Instructions
 You had to use Visual Studio (not visual studio code) to make your program

 Make your own Tetris game !
-Create a menu with "Play", "Options" and "Quit" buttons and make them work.
+Create an interface thanks to winform and make a menu with "Play", "Options" and "Quit" buttons and make them work.
 * Button Play must launch the game
 * Button Option must contain some configurable options
 * Button Quit must obviously quit the game

+Your program must be oriented object and had to got
+* Accessor
+* inheritance
+* polymorphisme

 ## Part 1-- Game
 Here, is where users will scoring at your game